Miragon/miranum-ide/spring-boot-apps/miranum-deployment/README.md

 ![Miranum Deployment Diagram](../../images/miranum-deployment.png)

+## Local Development

+Checkout [the local development docs](../../docs/development.md) for more information.

 ## Usage

 We provide spring boot starters for the Miranum Deployment Server and the Miranum Deployment Receiver.